adamhb123/selenium_cookies/README.md

 ## Why?
 Useful for storing user information amongst other things.
-This is actually ripped from my myNotifsV2 project where I save cookies in order to automatically log the user in rather than having them log in every single time they run the application.
+This is actually ripped from my myNotifsV2 project where I save & load cookies in order to automatically log the user in rather than having them log in every single time they run the application.